 Everyone smiled, but Editi’s smile wasn’t genuine.
 When he left for his room, his mother turned to Editi and asked, “We won’t cook for the party?”

-Editi locked herself inside Nathan’s room and send messages to all contacts in Akwang’s phone, inviting them for his birthday party, and she’d strictly informed them that the message was from her, and it was going to be a surprise party.
+Editi locked herself inside Nathan’s room and sent messages to all the contacts in Akwang’s phone, inviting them to his birthday party, and she’d strictly informed them that the message was from her, and it was going to be a surprise party.

 She’d baked a cake and molded them into the face of Akwang and Nneoma by attaching the picture of Nneoma and Akwang kissing themselves.
 It was a beautiful piece of artistry, something she’d never done before.
 Everyone would love her work, and she would make herself more customers.
 She hid the cake from everyone until the time for the birthday had come.